Barcode: In popular culture

 In architecture, a building in Lingang New City by German architects Gerkan, Marg and Partners incorporates a barcode design, as does a shopping mall called Shtrikh-kod (Russian for barcode) in Narodnaya ulitsa ("People's Street") in the Nevskiy district of St. Petersburg, Russia.
 In media, in 2011, the National Film Board of Canada and ARTE France launched a web documentary entitled Barcode.tv, which allows users to view films about everyday objects by scanning the product's barcode with their iPhone camera.
 In professional wrestling, the WWE stable D-Generation X incorporated a barcode into their entrance video, as well as on a T-shirt.
 In video games, the protagonist of the Hitman video game series has a barcode tattoo on the back of his head; QR codes can also be scanned in a side mission in Watch Dogs.
 The 2018 videogame Judgment features QR Codes that protagonist Takayuki Yagami can photograph with his phone camera.
 These are mostly to unlock parts for Yagami's Drone.
 Interactive Textbooks were first published by Harcourt College Publishers to Expand Education Technology with Interactive Textbooks.

-Designed barcodes
+Decorative barcodes

 Some companies integrate custom designs into barcodes on their consumer products without impairing their readability.

 Opposition

-Some have regarded barcodes to be an intrusive surveillance technology.
-Some Christians, pioneered by a 1982 book The New Money System 666 by Mary Stewart Relfe, believe the codes hide the number 666, representing the "Number of the beast".
-Old Believers, a separation of the Russian Orthodox Church, believe barcodes are the stamp of the Antichrist.
 Television host Phil Donahue described barcodes as a "corporate plot against consumers".
+Old Believers (a separation of the Russian Orthodox Church) and some Christian fundamentalists believe barcodes are a manifestation of the Number of the beast.